mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 It is often not an issue because normally we prefer to be very specific
-about type of exception we want to catch.
+about the type of exception we want to catch.
 For example, if we want to catch
 `HttpException` (assume that it is an exception that an HTTP client library
 throws when something goes wrong), it is very unlikely that someone will
 throw it to our thread asynchronously.

 Things start to get worse when we want to catch all exceptions, that is, we
 specify `SomeException` as the type of exception to catch.
 As we have
-learned, asynchronous exceptions, like all other exceptions are converted to
+learned, asynchronous exceptions, like all other exceptions, are converted to
 `SomeException` before being thrown, so by catching `SomeException` we catch
 both asynchronous and synchronous exceptions.
 This may lead to quite
 unexpected results, because we probably want to safeguard against issues